microsoft/Mastering-the-Marketplace/README.md

 <img src="./images/Azure_Store_Marketplace.png" width="100px" title="Microsoft marketplace" align="left"/>

-This repository contains self-paced videos, hands-on labs, and sample code, that constitute the Mastering the Marketplace series.
-This resource is dedicated to helping you bring your solution to the Microsoft commercial marketplace faster than you would be able to without these learning modules.
+This repository contains self-paced videos, hands-on labs, and sample code that constitute the Mastering the Marketplace series.
+This resource is dedicated to helping you bring your solution to the Microsoft marketplace faster than you would be able to without these learning modules.

 These courses are created for a technical audience.